Igor Sechin: Career

 Sechin graduated from Leningrad State University in 1984 as a linguist, fluent in Portuguese and French.
 In the 1980s, Sechin worked in Mozambique.
 He was officially a Soviet interpreter.
 From 1991 to 1996, he worked at Saint Petersburg mayor's office, and became a chief of staff of the first deputy mayor, Vladimir Putin in 1994.
 From 1996 to 1997, Sechin served as a deputy of Vladimir Putin, who worked in the presidential property management department.
 From 1997 to 1998, Sechin was the chief of the general department of the main control directorate attached to the president, led by Putin.
 In August 1999, he was appointed head of the secretariat of the prime minister of Russia, Putin.
 From 24 November 1999 until 11 January 2000, Sechin was the first deputy chief of the Russian presidential administration.

 Between 31 December 1999 and May 2008, he was deputy chief of Putin's administration.
 In May 2008, he was appointed by President Dmitry Medvedev as a deputy prime minister in a move considered as a demotion.
 According to Stratfor, "Sechin acts as boss of Russia's gigantic state oil company Rosneft and commands the loyalty of the FSB.
 Thus, he represents the FSB's hand in Russia's energy sector."

-On 27 July 2004, Sechin became the successful and influential chairman of the board of directors of JSC Rosneft, which swallowed up the assets of jailed tycoon Khodorkovsky's Yukos.
+On 27 July 2004, Sechin became the successful and influential chairman of the board of directors of JSC Rosneft, which swallowed up the assets of jailed tycoon Mikhail Khodorkovsky's Yukos.
 He has additionally been president of Rosneft since May 2012.
 Khodorkovsky has accused Sechin of plotting to have him arrested and plundering his oil company: "The second as well as the first case were organised by Sechin.
 He orchestrated the first case against me out of greed and the second out of cowardice."
 In 2008, Sechin allegedly blocked the replacement of the AAR consortium with Gazprom in the TNK-BP joint venture.

 In 2008, Sechin was involved with the BP oil company and did private negotiations with the BP's CEO Bob Dudley.
 In 2008, Hugo Chávez said that the idea for Venezuelan nuclear energy program came from Sechin.
 Sechin negotiated deals on weapons and nuclear technology deliveries to Venezuela.
 In July 2009, Sechin negotiated deals with Cuba that brought Russia into deep-water drilling in the Gulf of Mexico.